ComputerScienceHouse/schedulemaker/README.md

 ## Dev Environment

-### Install
+### Setup
-1. Fork and clone the repository.
+- Fork and clone the repository.
-2. In `/inc/` copy the `config.example.php` file or the environment variables section as defined in `config.env.php` to `config.php`.
+- Copy the `config.example.php` file to `config.php` in `/inc/` or set environment variables as defined in `config.env.php`.
-3. Contact a current maintainer for server/database configs.
+- Contact a current maintainer for server/database configs.
-4. If you wish to see images locally, you will also need S3 credentials, either supply your own or reach out.
+- If you wish to see images locally, you will also need S3 credentials, either supply your own or reach out.

-### Usage
+### Run Locally
 In order to run locally youre going to need [docker](https://www.docker.com/).

 ```